niraletter/waybar-timer/README.md

    The script uses `paplay` (compatible with both PulseAudio and PipeWire) to play sounds.

 > [!NOTE]
-> The above installation script automatically creates and puts the audio file in your `.config/waybar/sounds`
+> The above quick installation script automatically creates and puts the audio file in your `.config/waybar/sounds`

 5. **Restart your waybar**